-Several waterfalls lie along the area's streams, and trails climb the ridges over 3000 vertical ft to span the entire elevation range of the Blue Ridge in this area.
+Several waterfalls lie along the area's streams, and trails climb the ridges over 3000 ft vertical to span the entire elevation range of the Blue Ridge in this area.
 Trails at the edges of the area connect to others making longer, multi-day trips that start or end in Curtis Creek a possibility as well.

-Just up Curtis Creek Road to the north.
-And just up the road from the north end of Lead Mine Gap, the infamous Mackey Mountain trail starts and heads southeast.
+Just up Curtis Creek Road from the north end of Lead Mine Gap, the infamous Mackey Mountain trail starts and heads southeast.
 This trail begins well enough, winding along and across the ridgeline past Sams Knob and over to Narrows Knob, but it fades away as it goes.
 The trail becomes all but indistinct before essentially petering out in several directions once reaching Mackey Mountain itself.

-There are no maintained connections toward the southern end of Mackey Mountain trial, but there are several potential connections you could make back east down to Mackey Creek, south to Stillhouse Branch, or north to Locust Creek via old, abandoned routes.
+There are no maintained connections toward the southern end of Mackey Mountain trail, even though the trail officially connects back to lower Mackey Creek road.
+But there are several potential connections you could make back east down to Mackey Creek (by following the old route, if you can found it), south to Stillhouse Branch, or north to Locust Creek via old, abandoned routes.

 Another trail, Snook's Nose, starts at the Curtis Creek Campground and climbs steeply past Slick Falls to its namesake - a rock outcrop on the ridge 1600 vertical feet above the campground.
 This is a highly recommended hike if you're up to the climb.
 It then continues north uphill along the ridge across Laurel Knob and on up to the Green Knob overlook on the Blue Ridge Parkway some 1200 ft higher still.
-Unlike Mackey Mountain and Lead Mine gap, this trail is maintained, blazed, and easy to follow.
+Unlike Mackey Mountain and Lead Mine Gap, this trail is maintained, blazed, and easy to follow.

 From the overlook, the Parkway's Green Knob trail climbs past the lookout tower and connects to trails in the Black Mountains/South Toe River area for longer hike options.

-The Curtis Creek campground is at the junction of Curtis Creek and Hickory Branch at the valley's bottom, along the main road through the area, Curtis Creek Road.
+The Curtis Creek Campground is at the junction of Curtis Creek and Hickory Branch at the valley's bottom, along the main road through the area, Curtis Creek Road.
 It features three loops with 25 sites, some of which are rather spread out and perfect for tent camping.
 The campground has vault toilets and hand-pump water, and there are no hookups for RV's.
 All sites include a tent pad, picnic table, lantern post, and fire ring.
 It is generally open April - December.

 More lodging options are available in the towns of Old Fort, Black Mountain, and Marion (from closest to farthest).